Wiltshire Creative / JMK Trust Emerging Directors Programme

 How to apply

-Please send a CV and covering letter to email@example.com by 28th February.
+Please send a CV and covering letter to email@example.com by 13 August 2018 at 5pm.

-- Why you are interested in working with Ryan McBryde on this production of Love on the Links at Salisbury Playhouse
+- Why you are interested in working with Ryan McBryde on this production of Beauty and the Beast at Salisbury Playhouse

 - Your relevant experience and what you can bring to the role